Let’s take an example and try to understand if the key results you’ve come up with are really the right ones.

 On the Y axis, prioritization of action items we have:

-- Basket of equals, which means the list of actions have not been prioritized properly and,
+- Basket of equals, which means the list of actions has not been prioritized properly and,

-- Clearly ordered by impact on the top.
+- Clearly ordered by the impact on the top.

 So now if you start with an inadequate or incomplete list and also don’t prioritize and treat your actions as a basket of equals, you have a disaster waiting to happen.
 Unless you are extremely lucky, you’re not going to achieve your key result.
 Its plain and simple.
 And our current situation is sort of like this.